quansun98/quansun98.github.io/_pages/piano.md

 **In preparation**

-April or May 2024, UNC Chapel Hill
+(Tentative) May 1st 2024, Moeser Auditorium at Hill Hall, UNC Chapel Hill
   * Schubert: *Piano Sonata No. 13 in A Major, D. 664*
   * Beethoven: *Piano Sonata No. 31 in A-Flat Major, Op.
 110*
   * Liszt: *Piano Sonata in B Minor, S. 178*